schitresh/system-design/website_designs/social_media/2_twitter.md

   - But the reads & writes will be substantially quicker
   - Since we don't have any secondary index (on creation time)
     - This will reduce the write latency
-  - While reding, we don't need to filter on creation time
+  - While reading, we don't need to filter on creation time
     - As the primary key has epoch time included in it

 #### Generating Tweet Id